 1. In a blender mince the prawns then transfer to a bowl and add all the marinade ingredients except the bread and sesame seeds.
 Combine everything well.

 3. Fill a shallow plate with a few tablespoons of sesame seeds and set aside.

-4. Using a teaspoon, scoop approximately 1 1/2 teaspoons of prawn mixture on to each triangle of bread and smooth over, then place prawn side down in the sesame seeds and push gently so the seeds stick.
+4. Using a teaspoon, scoop approximately 1 1/2 teaspoons of prawn mixture on to each triangle of bread and smooth over using the back of the spoon until the bread is covered on one side.
+Then place prawn side down in the sesame seeds and push gently so the seeds stick.
 Turn them back over and place on a plate ready for cooking.

 6. When golden brown, turn the toasts over and cook the other side.
 It should only take 2 or so minutes.
 If they start to burn, turn the heat down a little.
 Once they are done, place on kitchen paper to drain.

 Serve with some Sweet chili sauce, sweet and sour sauce or some Chicken & Sweetcorn Egg Drop Soup!
 Delicious!